-- 5.1 All Officers of the Council, duly authorised under the Council's Scheme of Delegation and supported by specific written delegations, are responsible for the day to day operation of the Council's Hackney Carriage and Private Hire Licensing Policy, save for any issues reserved for the Business Compliance Manager.
-Manager. - 5.2 All Officers of the Council, duly authorised under the Council's Scheme of Delegation, and supported by specific written delegations, may issue penalty points.
+- 5.1 All Officers of the Council, duly authorised under the Council's Scheme of Delegation, are responsible for the day to day operation of the Council's Hackney Carriage and Private Hire Licensing Policy, save for any issues reserved for the Environmental Health Manager (Licensing). - 5.2 All Officers of the Council, duly authorised under the Council's Scheme of Delegation, may issue penalty points.